cmouse/pwkeep/README.md

 ============

 The private.pem file contains your private key.
 It is fully manipulatable with openssl binary without any specialities.

-master.key is a binary file containing your random key.
-It can be decrypted with

-    openssl rsautl -inkey private.pem -oaep -decrypt < master.tmp > master.plain

 system-\* files contain actual credentials.
 The file name consists from system- prefix and hashed system name.
 The system name is hashed iterations time with chosen hash, SHA512 by default.